 - For associative arrays with a string key, the length of the key and number of possible values depends on the VARCHAR2 length limit in the type declaration, and the database character set.

-One collection can be assigned to another by an INSERT, UPDATE, FETCH, or SELECT statement, an assignment statement, or a subprogram call.
-You can assign the value of an expression to a specific element in a collection using the syntax:
+An INSERT, UPDATE, FETCH, or SELECT statement, an assignment statement, or a subprogram call can be used to assign one collection to another.
+You can use the syntax mentioned below to assign the value of an expression to a specific element in a collection:

 collection_name(subscript) := expression;

-where expression yields a value of the type specified for elements in the collection type definition.
+where expression returns a value of the type supplied in the collection type description for each element.

-You can use operators such as SET, MULTISET UNION, MULTISET INTERSECT, and MULTISET EXCEPT to transform nested tables as part of an assignment statement.
+As part of an assignment statement, you can use operators like SET, MULTISET UNION, MULTISET INTERSECT, and MULTISET EXCEPT to change nested tables.

-For example, collections cannot appear in a select DISTINCT, GROUP BY, or ORDER BY list.
+Collections, for example, cannot be selected in a DISTINCT, GROUP BY and ORDER BY list.

-When creating a nested table of nested tables as a column in SQL, check the syntax of the CREATE TABLE statement to see how to define the storage table.
+When creating a nested table of nested tables as a column in SQL, look at the syntax of the CREATE TABLE command to see how to specify the storage table.

 Visit our Community to get answers to all your queries!